FindoraNetwork/findora-wiki/docs/general/run-a-testnet-validator-node.md

 #     fns setup -K ${HOME}/.tendermint/config/priv_validator_key.json
 fns setup -K <path to validator key> || exit 1
 ```

-#### Get FRA tokens

-There serveral ways to get FRAs:

-- propose a google form to 'Findora Community'
-- propose an issue to https://github.com/FindoraNetwork/findora-wiki
-- ...

 #### Custom the config of your tendermint-core node